My child almost drowned: What I want every parent to know about water safety for kids

 Expert advice: What parents can do

 Mark Collins is CEO of JUMP!
 Swim Schools, which has over 50 boutique children’s swimming schools across Australia and New Zealand.
-He says this year could be one of the most dangerous Australia has seen, with reduced swimming skills among children posing a big threat, after lockdowns in 2020.
+He says COVID-19 has presented several challenges, with reduced swimming skills among children posing a big threat.

-“Taking time off from learning to swim often results in loss of confidence and skill—and usually we see the effects if children have more than three weeks or so off.
-Considering many children have had more than six months off already, the loss in confidence and basic life-savings skills is very likely and immensely concerning.”
+“Taking time off from learning to swim often results in loss of confidence and skill—and usually we see the effects if children have more than three weeks or so off.”

 Mark says there are a few key things parents can do to ensure their child’s safety around water:

-- Talk to your children actively about water and water safety and the fact they may need a bit of practise before they’re back to swimming at the same level they were earlier in the year.
+- Talk to your children actively about water and water safety and the fact they may need a bit of practise before they’re back to swimming at the same level they were.

 - Ideally, be in the water with your kids.